Developing Arts Literacies:

 Discussion, quizzes, and brief writing assignments on Tolstoi should center, for the purposes of this lesson, on the social and political landscape—serfdom, bureaucracy, luxurious lifestyle of the aristocrats in Moscow and St. Petersburg, isolation of the aristocracy from peasant life, the celebration of simple peasant life, and living in Nature.

-Use the Assessment Rubric, available to you in the Resource Carousel, to evaluate your students' work.
+Assessment Rubric, available to you in the Resource Carousel, to evaluate your students' work.
 You may also assess their work using the following criteria: